 MD, CCFP, FCFP, CIME

 Dr. Gretton has a particular interest in musculoskeletal assessment as well as pain and injury management.
 His primary focus at this clinic is Prolotherapy treatment, which effectively treats injuries and degenerative changes in ligaments, joints, and tendons.
+He also offers platelet rich plasma injections.

 Dr. Gretton has a background in family medicine and occupational medicine, as well as chronic pain.
 He enjoys teaching and life-long learning, and is a community-based clinical assistant professor in the Department of Family Medicine at the University of Calgary, where he completed his medical training in 1986.